Revenge of the Cybermen: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping gave the serial a negative review in The Discontinuity Guide (1995), describing it as "a contradictory, tedious, and unimaginative mess", and considered the title to be "rubbish" too.
 In The Television Companion (1998), David J. Howe and Stephen James Walker said that the story was neither good nor bad, but was a "disappointing way to end the season".
-They praised the new look of the Cybermen, the direction, and some of the supporting characters, but said "a story with a weak script and a poor plot is always going to have a struggle to impress the viewer, and Revenge of the Cybermen is no exception."
+They praised the new look of the Cybermen, the direction, and some of the supporting characters but said, "a story with a weak script and a poor plot is always going to have a struggle to impress the viewer, and Revenge of the Cybermen is no exception."
 In 2010, Patrick Mulkern of Radio Times gave Revenge of the Cybermen one star out of five, calling the gold revelation "a ridiculous development" and said that the Cybermen returned with "an overall lapse of scripting, performance, design and direction".
-However, Mulkern felt that the location work for Voga allowed the story to "occasionally gleam with life".
+Mulkern believed that the location work for Voga allowed the story to "occasionally gleam with life".

 SFX reviewer Ian Berriman called the story a "blandly competent, meat-and-potatoes action-adventure fare".
 On the other hand, Berriman was positive towards the camp appeal of the Cyber Leader, the Doctor being strapped to a bomb, and the "reliably brilliant" main cast.
 DVD Talk's John Sinnot felt that not all of the story's criticism was warranted, and gave it three and a half out of five stars.
 Sinnot wrote that the Vogans were interesting and the Cybermen were "menacing" if not at their best.
 He still noted plot holes, and criticised the cybermats and Harry's "bumbling buffoon" character.

 In a 2010 article for Den of Geek, while choosing Philip Hinchcliffe as the greatest producer of Doctor Who, Alex Westthorp cited Revenge of the Cybermen as the least successful story of his tenure.